-Ribbon Pakoda recipe.
-This is called by several names like Nada Thenkuzhal, Ottu pakoda, ola pakoda and ribbon murukku and these are made during Diwali festival as a part of the snacks recipes.
+Ribbon Pakoda recipe with video.
+This crunchy and crispy snack is called by several names like Nada Thenkuzhal, ottu pakoda, ola pakoda, naadaa karaas and ribbon murukku.

 This crunchy Ribbon Pakoda happens to be my boys favorite.
-I not only make it during the festival time but sometimes also during the weekends to last for 10 days, as it makes a perfect tea time snack or to munch on whenever you want.
+I not only make it during the festival time but sometimes also during the weekends as well to last for few days, as it makes a perfect tea time snack or to munch on whenever you want.

-My sister-in-law asked me to add garlic while making these ribbon pakoda and it added a nice punch to the murukku.
-The addition of garlic not only improves the taste but helps in easy digestion too as these pakodas are made of besan (gram flour), which some find it difficult to digest.
+The addition of garlic not only improves the taste but also helps in easy digestion too as these pakodas are made of besan (gram flour), which some find it difficult to digest.

 Points to note while making Ribbon Pakoda:

-4. The temperature of the oil should be stable at all the time.
+- The temperature of the oil should be stable at all the time.5.

-5. Always store savories in an air tight container after they come to the room temperature to retain their crispiness.
+- Always store savories in an air tight container after they come to room temperature to retain their crispiness.

 - Red Chilli powder – 1 tsp